"Eat as our grandparents did." Might sound crazy, but we think this is some great advice.

 8. Move all day.

 A sedentary lifestyle wasn’t a problem for our great-grandparents or great-great-grandparents because most of them woke up at the crack of dawn and were active right off the bat.
 They moved more and lounged less.
 More of their jobs and chores required manual labor, away from TVs, computers, and smartphones which today distract us and keep flicking one thumb at a time.
 We aren't saying all this is all bad.
-If it weren't for the internet you couldn't receive this email.
+If it weren't for the internet you couldn't be reading this blog post.
 But perhaps there is a balance that we can find in making sure we get up and move around every day.

 9. Preserve with fermentation.